Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Prior Literature

-For another example, \citep{lake2023human} use a "meta-learning for compositionality" approach with a 3-layer Encoder-Decoder Transformer architecture and achieve what they call "human-like systematic generalization", achieving high scores on everything in the COGS benchmark (>99\% on lexical generalizations) EXCEPT the structural generalization splits where they also still score 0\% accuracy.
-However, one notices these networks are shallow compared with those used in successful large-pretrained Transformer models (e.g. 24-layer BERT where compositional parse trees seem to be encoded in its vector space representation \citep{hewitt-manning-2019-structural}), and it is claimed, by e.g. \citep{Csordas2022} that for compositional operations, like parsing, the depth of the network must be at least the maximum number of compositional operations, e.g. the height of the parse tree for grammar dependent problems.
-Remarkably, \citep{petty2024impactdepthcompositionalgeneralization} finds that increasing the layer depth of the Transformer models (up to 32 layers) does not improve the near 0\% accuracy on COGS structural generalization splits like prepositional phrase modification of subject when the network has only seen it on the object during training and also input length/depth generalizations (like pp/cp recursion), perhaps surprising as for the simpler logical inferences problem in \citep{Clark2020} they observed successful logical inference depth generalization even by Encoder-only Transformers.
+\citep{KimLinzen2020} introduce the COmpositional Generalization Challenge based on Semantic Interpretation (COGS) benchmark, arguing that Transformers have low accuracy on the generalization splits (35\% overall), especially structural generalization splits where near 0\% accuracy is reported, using a 2-layer EncDec Transformer (2 layers for Encoder, 2 layers for Decoder), and speculate that a hierarchical/tree-structured inductive bias is likely to be required to overcome the difficulty in structural generalization. \citep{murty2022characterizingintrinsiccompositionalitytransformers} study how Transformers learn to solve COGS and other compositional datasets and measure the tree-structuredness of the representations and argue it predicts which training checkpoints exhibit better compositional generalization. \citep{yao-koller-2022-structural} survey seq2seq models broadly (both LSTMs and Transformers) and find they all struggle on COGS structural generalizations and give two examples of explicitly tree-structured models (forcing tree-structured representations) as an alternative that do very well \citep{liu-etal-2021-learning-algebraic}\footnote{\citep{liu-etal-2021-learning-algebraic} uses two modules, one that "learns to model the latent syntactic algebra [using a Tree-LSTM to] produce the latent syntactic structure of each expression" and a second that "learns to assign semantic operations to syntactic operations" so that they can "transform a syntactic tree to the final composed semantic meaning", and in this way achieves 97.7\% on COGS.
+However this is neither a Transformer architecture nor a vanilla unstructured neural network, it uses an LSTM specifically architected based on the assumption of a recursive, tree-structured context-free grammar.
+Note LeAR also uses what appear to be heavily crafted semantic primitives in their Interpreter module, see their Table 8 for COGS, requiring manual task specific design.} and \citep{weissenhorn-etal-2022-compositional}.
+Finally, \citep{lake2023human} use a "meta-learning for compositionality" approach with a 3-layer EncDec Transformer architecture and achieve what they call "human-like systematic generalization", achieving high scores on everything in the COGS benchmark (>99\% on lexical generalizations) EXCEPT the structural generalization splits where they also still score 0\% accuracy.
+However, one notices these networks are shallow compared with those used in successful large-pretrained Transformer models (e.g. 24-layer BERT where compositional parse trees seem to be encoded in its vector space representation \citep{hewitt-manning-2019-structural}), and it is claimed, by e.g. \citep{Csordas2022} that for compositional operations, like parsing, the depth of the network must be at least the maximum number of compositional operations, e.g. the height of the parse tree.
+Remarkably, \citep{petty2024impactdepthcompositionalgeneralization} finds that increasing the layer depth of the Transformer models (up to 32 layers) does not improve the near 0\% accuracy on COGS structural generalization splits like prepositional phrase modification of subject when the network has only seen it on the object during training and also input length/depth generalizations (like pp/cp recursion), perhaps surprising as for the simpler logical inferences problem in \citep{Clark2020} they observed successful logical inference depth generalization even by Transformer Encoder-only Transformers.